elfhosted/elfhosted.com/docs/app/autoscan.md

 Uncomment your streamer of choice, and enter in an API token / key as described below.

+After changing the autoscan config, restart autoscan using [ElfBot][elfbot], by running `elfbot restart autoscan`.

 ### Setup Aars

 Configure your Aars (*if they predate our preconfiguring*) by adding a new webhook connection in **Settings** -> **Connect**, with only the following parameters (*see [here][connect-apps] for arr-specific details*)